Loading...

 2026, 42(4): 114-128. doi:10.13560/j.cnki.biotech.bull.1985.2025-0806

-Asbtract ( 12 ) HTML ( 0) PDF (14889KB) ( 3 )
+Asbtract ( 111 ) HTML ( 7) PDF (14841KB) ( 42 )

 Figures and Tables | References | Related Articles | Metrics

-Objective To analyze the basic characteristics of the ZF-HD gene family in peanut (A. hypogaea) and its expression patterns under various abiotic stresses, laying a foundation for revealing the role of ZF-HD in regulating abiotic stress in peanut.
+Objective To analyze the basic characteristics of the ZF-HD gene family in peanut (Arachishypogaea) and its expression patterns under various abiotic stresses, laying a foundation for revealing the role of ZF-HD in regulating abiotic stress in peanut.
 Method Bioinformatics methods were used to screen the peanut ZF-HD gene family members and analyze 1) their physicochemical properties, phylogenetic relationships, conserved motifs, conserved structural domains, gene structures, promoter cis-acting elements, chromosomal localization and gene covariance; 2) the expression patterns of the AhZHDs genes in different tissues and organs of peanut and in different abiotic stresses based on the transcriptome data; 3) the expressions of some members of this family in peanut following different abiotic stress treatments using RT-qPCR.
 The expression patterns of AhZHDs genes in different tissues and organs of peanut under different abiotic stresses were analyzed based on transcriptome data, and the expression of some members of this family in different abiotic stresses was analyzed by real-time fluorescence PCR.
 Result A total of 40 peanut ZF-HD genes were identified in the peanut Tifrunner genome, which were classified into six subfamilies, ZHD Ⅰ, ZHD Ⅱ, ZHD Ⅲ, ZHD Ⅳ, ZHD Ⅴ and MIF, according to their phylogenetic relationships.
 AhZHDs genes in the same subfamily had similar structural features, and most of them had no introns.
-Cis-acting element analysis indicated that members of the peanut ZF-HD gene family were widely involved in hormone response, growth and development response, abiotic stress and light response.
+Cis-acting element analysis indicated that the members of the peanut ZF-HD gene family were widely involved in hormone response, growth and development response, abiotic stress and light response.
 Chromosomal localization and covariance analysis showed that the 40 AhZHDs genes were unevenly distributed on 16 chromosomes, and that the whole genome duplication (WGD) event or fragment duplication might be the main driving force for the evolution of the AhZHDs genes.
 Protein interactions analysis showed that most AhZHD proteins had complex interactions with each other and might be involved in peanut development and stress response through co-regulation.
 Transcriptome analysis and qRT-PCR validation indicated that nine AhZHD genes (AhZHD5/9/10/17/23/29/30/32/40) showed diverse expression patterns across various peanut tissues and under stress conditions, with the majority showing significantly altered expression levels in response to abiotic stress, subcellular localization experiments showed that AhZHD5/17/29/32 function in the nucleus.
 Conclusion The 40 AhZHD genes differ in structure and characterization, and AhZHDs are widely involved not only in peanut growth and development and hormone signaling, but also play important regulatory roles in abiotic stresses.

 Integrated Analysis of Transcriptome and Lipid Metabolome Reveals the Differences in α-Linolenic Acid Synthesis Regulation in Different Perilla frutescens